-We continue the Workshops of which we have run two, but virtually.
+We continue to run virtual Workshops.
 The next virtual workshop takes place on Thursday 29th October at 7pm and runs for approx. one hour.
 If you wish to take part, please email Peter Hirschfeld at firstname.lastname@example.org so as to receive an email invite to join the workshop on TEAMs.

 Community-led Housing in East Yorkshire

 For many rural households, finding affordable accommodation in their community remains a difficulty, with homes in some cases, costing more than 8 times local average wages.

 There is also an affordability gap in many areas, which is not helped by the low wage economy.

 However, there are a range of development options which communities can consider, in order to meet the affordable housing needs of their residents.
 One option is Communty-Led Housing.